-In some cases, your teeth may become decayed or damaged to an extent that they might require extraction.
-When this happens, a dentist often has no option but to extract your tooth to prevent further damage to the remaining healthy teeth.
-Our qualified dentists at Cardinal Park Family Dental Care provide tooth extraction services in Leesburg where you can assuredly get tooth extractions without having to worry about dealing with pain too much.
-You will only require a one to two-week timeline for healing to allow for new bone and tissue to grow in the gap left by the removed tooth or teeth.
+In some cases, your teeth may become decayed or damaged to the extent that they might require extraction.
+When this happens, a dentist often has no other option but to extract your tooth to prevent further damage to the remaining healthy teeth.
+Our qualified dentists at Cardinal Park Family Dental Care provide tooth extraction services in Leesburg where you can assuredly get tooth extractions without having to worry about dealing with too much pain.
+The healing timeline can take from one to two weeks to allow for new bone and tissue growth in the gap left by the removed tooth or teeth.

 Tooth extractions are never the first option to be considered for any tooth or dental problem that a patient complains about.
 This is why our highly qualified and trained dentists at Cardinal Park Family Dental Care make all attempts to protect and repair your teeth in case of any complications, so that extractions may be avoided.
-However, if your tooth problem has advanced to a stage where no treatment is likely to save your tooth, then our expert dentists have the training, experience, and skill to safely remove your tooth or teeth with minimal pain.
-Tooth extractions are often feared by patients, as they tend to believe that the process will cause a lot of pain and they will have to live with missing teeth.
+However, if your tooth problem has advanced to a stage where no treatment is likely to save your tooth, then our expert dentists have the training, experience, and skill to remove your tooth or teeth with minimal pain safely.
+Patients often fear Tooth extractions as they tend to believe that the process will cause a lot of pain and they will have to live with missing teeth.
 We use an anesthetic delivery system called The Wand, to make the procedure absolutely painless for you.

-It is natural to feel uncertain about tooth extractions for this reason, but we at Cardinal Park Family Dental Care are here to assure patients and make the tooth extraction process as safe and pain-free as possible.
+While it’s normal to feel nervous or apprehensive about an extraction, at Cardinal Park Family Dental Care we are here to reassure patients by making the tooth extraction process as safe and pain-free as possible.
 Moreover, our tooth restoration and replacement solutions can take care of your missing-tooth problem so that you can talk, eat, and smile in a perfectly normal way once again.
-Tooth extractions can actually help you improve your overall dental health by getting rid of affected teeth.
-Therefore, patients should view tooth extractions as a positive intervention for their dental health rather than worry about any unlikely harmful consequences.
+Tooth extractions can actually help you improve your overall dental health by getting rid of infected teeth.
+Therefore, patients should view tooth extractions as a positive intervention for their dental health rather than worry about potential pain or any other unlikely harmful consequences.

 When a Tooth Extraction Becomes Necessary

 Tooth extractions become necessary when an infection in one or more of your teeth have become so severe that they pose a danger to the rest of your healthy teeth as well.
-Infections can easily spread throughout your entire mouth if a tooth that needs to be extracted is left intact long enough.
+If a tooth that needs to be extracted is left intact for too long, then infections can easily spread throughout your entire mouth.
 There are several tooth-related injuries and diseases that may warrant a tooth extraction.
 For instance, an extensive tooth fracture that has reached below the gum line cannot be treated or repaired.
 In this case, the fractured tooth needs to be removed.

 If you have a fractured tooth, it is recommended that you immediately see a dentist.
 Early treatment of tooth fractures is extremely important, as fractures usually get worse with time if they are not treated.
 Gradually, the problem can become so bad that repair and treatment are no longer possible, and the dentist has no option but to extract the tooth.
-Gum disease is another problem that requires tooth extraction in order for to be treated.
+Gum disease is another problem that requires tooth extraction to be treated.
 If gum disease has advanced enough to have taken a toll on one or more of your teeth, then your tooth may be seriously damaged or become loosened.
-In order to avoid prevent the problem from getting worse and gum disease to advance further, a tooth extraction becomes necessary.
+To prevent the problem from getting worse and advancing gum disease further, a tooth extraction becomes necessary.

 How Long Does a Tooth Extraction Take?